shaynet10/puppeteer-mass-screenshots/README.md

 ```

 ### page
-the page object you already use with you Puppeteer run.
+the page object you already use with your Puppeteer run.

 ### outputFolder
 a full path of an existing folder, to be used to save screenshots.